crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 some notion of their original ordering, were invented.

 So, today, we can perform embedding math similar to:
-  * "Maine coon Cat laying on a white and black salt and pepper rug."
+  * "Maine coon cat laying on a white and black salt and pepper rug."
   * \- (offset:7)"white and black salt and pepper rug"
   * \+ (offset:7)"wooden floor"
-  * =~ "Maine coon Cat laying on wooden floor."
+  * =~ "Maine coon cat laying on wooden floor."

 # Overlapping Diffusion Models

 Now we can train a bigger model, much bigger than we would have trained for just one kind of thing:
-   * "Maine coon Cat laying on a white and black salt and pepper rug."
+   * "Maine coon cat laying on a white and black salt and pepper rug."

 But trained on many, many kinds of things.
 But in addition to training the model on the noisy image, and the slightly-less noisy image; we'll